For many mothers, getting child support established during a divorce or separation is important for maintaining stability in the home.

 We provide the caring, compassionate service you need while using our legal knowledge and experience to bring perpetrators to justice.

 Going through a divorce is typically an unpleasant situation in itself; when the divorce is complicated by an issue of complex property division, the process can be even more painstaking and emotional.
 To help you protect your property and your best interests during a divorce, our complex property division attorneys at the Chicago law offices of Women’s Divorce & Family Law Group are prepared to advocate for you.

-At Women’s Divorce & Family Law Group, our complex property division attorneys have helped countless clients understand Illinois’ property division laws, and how these laws apply to a variety of complex property types include:
+At Women’s Divorce & Family Law Group, our complex property division attorneys have helped countless clients understand Illinois’ property division laws and how these laws apply to a variety of complex property types, including: